 Integration Guide

 This guide walks platform operators through a complete Signet integration.
-By the end, your platform will be able to register agents, report transactions, query trust scores before interactions, and receive real-time score update notifications.
+By the end, your platform will be able to register agents, report transactions, query trust scores before interactions, and track configuration changes.

 How platforms integrate Signet

-What does a Signet integration look like?
-A typical integration follows four phases: operator registration, agent registration, transaction reporting, and pre-transaction score queries.
-Webhooks provide an optional fifth layer for real-time notifications.
+A typical integration follows four phases: operator onboarding, agent registration, transaction reporting, and pre-transaction score queries.

-- You register as an operator and receive API credentials.
+1. You apply for an operator account and receive API credentials.

-What is an operator?
 An operator is the human or organization that controls one or more agents.
-Operator registration creates your account and issues your API key.
+Apply at agentsignet.com/apply or via the API:

 Your operator account is the root of your trust hierarchy.
 All agents you register will be associated with your operator profile, and your Operator Score will reflect the aggregate behavior of your agent fleet.